pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-batch-set.md

 `-p, --filePath <filePath>`
 : The absolute or relative path to a flat file containing the list items.

-`-s, --systemUpdate`
-: Update the item without updating the modified date and modified by fields.

 `-u, --webUrl <webUrl>`
 : URL of the site.